R-HTA-in-LMICs/Getting-Started-with-Github-and-R/README.md

 How to fill this in:
 - Repository template: No template.
-- Repository name: myrepo or whatever you wish (we’ll delete this soon).
+- Repository name: 'myrepo' or whatever you wish (we’ll delete this soon).
 - Description: “Repository for testing my Git/GitHub setup” or similar.
 It’s nice to have something here, so you’ll see it appear in the README.
 - Choose 'Public'.
 - Initialize this repository with: Add a README file.